ABCD-ReproNim/exercises/project_month_prep/downloadABCD.md

 3. Can you plot all 20 variables simultaneously? ([pandas.plotting.parallel_coordinates — pandas 1.1.4 documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.plotting.parallel_coordinates.html)) For an interactive plot you can use plotly ([Parallel Coordinates Plot | Python](https://plotly.com/python/parallel-coordinates-plot/)) in the notebook.

 4. Plotting distributions: A violin plot grouped by sex. ([Grouped violinplots with split violins — seaborn 0.11.0 documentation](https://seaborn.pydata.org/examples/grouped_violinplots.html))

     For this exercise you will need two categorical variables and one continuous variable.
-You are going to show how the continuous variable behaves as a function of the categorical variables
+You are going to show how the continuous variable behaves as a function of the categorical variables.
 (Optional) Can you think of some ways of estimating if a variable is continuous or categorical?

-Once you have completed the above steps please create a GitHub repository where you will keep your code, clone that repository to the JupyterHub, move your Notebook into the repository, and then commit and push the Notebook up to GitHub.
-Once you have done this please complete/submit the data exercise by sharing your code with us!
+In the next Project Month Prep data exercise we will give a tutorial on how to download the ABCD 4.0 imaging data.